Courses in Philosophy

 PHIL 350 - Philosophy of Mind (3)

-An overview of fundamental topics in the philosophy of mind such as whether or not mental processes are physical, the puzzle of mental causation, the nature of consciousness and intentionality, and the similarity of minds to computers.
+An overview of fundamental topics in the philosophy of mind such as whether mental processes are physical, the puzzle of mental causation, the nature of consciousness and intentionality, and the similarity of minds to computers.

 PHIL 360 - Philosophy of Religion (3)